-In 2006, Alm examined the efficacy of three products to control black vine weevil larvae on yew.
-This experiment also tested these products on oriental beetle; seeComparative Efficacy on Oriental Beetle (Anomala orientalis) for information on this pest.
+In 2006, Alm examined the efficacy of three products to control BVW larvae on yew.
+This experiment also tested these products on oriental beetle; see Comparative Efficacy on Oriental Beetle (Anomala orientalis) for information on this pest.
 Drenches of Acelepryn, Celero, and Safari were applied on Jul 11.
-Alm collected black vine weevil eggs placed theminto the pots on twelve dates:Jul 13, Jul 20, Jul 24, Aug 1, Aug 7, Aug 9, Aug 17, Aug 23, Aug 29, Sep 6, Sep 15, and Sep 26.
+Alm collected black vine weevil eggs placed theminto the pots on twelve dates: Jul 13, Jul 20, Jul 24, Aug 1, Aug 7, Aug 9, Aug 17, Aug 23, Aug 29, Sep 6, Sep 15, and Sep 26.
 A total of 4,263 eggs were added to each pot.
 Pots were destructively sampled on Nov 9 and the number of live larvae were counted.

-None of the treatments provided significant control of black vine weevil larvae (Table 46).
+None of the treatments provided significant control of BVW larvae (Table 52).
 This could have been due to the constant, but realistic, repeat infestations after application.
 Another factor could be the length of residual control for these three products and that no repeat drench applications were made.

-Table 46.
+Table 52.
 Efficacy of several insecticides for Black Vine Weevil on Yew (Taxus media) 'Nigra', Alm, 2006.